Amazing Festivals and Events in Chennai

 Chennai International Film Festival is a week long festival covering movies from a number of countries.
 It’s the city’s cinematic event of the year, but the date shifts around each year.
 In 2014, it was held in April.

-It’s hard to choose just one of all the events in Chennai, since the city offers just so many!
-The best solution to get to see as many events in Chennai as possible, of course is to visit more than once.
+It’s hard to choose just one of all thefestivals and events in Chennai, since the city offers just so many!
+The best solution to get to see as many festivals and events in Chennai as possible, of course is to visit more than once.
 At Elements Hostel you will always find a home away from home.